biotorrents/announcement/index.md

 # How to host a seedbox

-If you have a server at your lab or home, and you expect to produce biology data or bioinformatics studies, I humbly beseech you to host a seedbox.
+If you have a server at your lab or home, and you expect to produce sequence data or bioinformatics studies, I humbly beseech you to host a seedbox.
 It's a BitTorrent client daemon that other peers can reach 24/7 at a consistent port in the ephemeral range.

-All peers connect over TCP to [the BioTorrents.de tracker](https://biotorrents.de) on port 34000, which then directs peers to form UDP connections at specific ports.
+All peers connect over TCP to [the BioTorrents.de tracker reverse proxy](https://biotorrents.de) on port 443, which then directs peers to form UDP connections at specific ports.
 This mitigates peer discovery leaks (e.g., disable UPnP) and removes traffic deprioritization on filtered ports.

 [rTorrent](https://packages.debian.org/sid/rtorrent) and [Transmission](https://packages.debian.org/sid/transmission-daemon) are two good choices for seedbox software.